Are People Consumers?

 Behavioural economist George Loewenstein suggests that if we want to understand human motivations in general we may learn more from studying non-consumption activities, such as professional mountaineering.
 There are many motivators of human behaviour that are not directly linked to consumption.
 Sure, consuming things can stimulate our senses.
 The pleasure of wealth also gives us status and control over our spending habits that facilitate consumption activity.

 However, mountaineering involves putting up with extreme environmental conditions and the “unrelenting misery” that comes with a very physical and dangerous activity.
 There is the extreme cold, risk of frostbite, exhaustion, hunger, risk of snow-blindness, altitude sickness and an appallingly high death rate.
-This is not consistent with sensory pleasures or the benefit of wealth.
+This is not consistent with sensory pleasures or the benefit of wealth and suggests people’s motivations are more complex than we often assume.

 So why do people do it?
 We know that the vast majority of decisions people make are made unconsciously by our fast and intuitive mind.
 For this reason it’s perhaps not surprising that when asked directly mountaineers’ aren’t very forthcoming with their answers.
-Mallory’s “because it is there” does not make us any the wiser.
+Mallory’s “because it is there” does not make us any the wiser to the real motivations of mountaineers.

 As a result Loewenstein decided to examine mountaineering literature to uncover clues about their true motivations.
 Using his expertise in psychology and behavioural economics he looked for evidence of the influence of mainly non-consumption based motivators such as skill, self-recommendation (ego), and a good name (recognition/prestige).